MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

 - An [Availability Zone (AZ)](/azure/availability-zones/az-overview#availability-zones) is a physically separate data center location within an Azure region, providing physical and logical fault isolation up to the level of a single data center.

-  A round-trip latency of less than 2ms is guaranteed for inter-zone communication.
+  A round-trip latency of less than 2 ms is guaranteed for inter-zone communication.
 Zones will have a small latency variance given varied distances and fiber paths between zones.

 - Availability Zone connectivity depends on regional characteristics, and therefore traffic entering a region via an edge location may need to be routed between zones to reach its destination.
 This will add a ~1ms-2ms latency given inter-zone routing and 'speed of light' constraints, but this should only have a bearing for hyper sensitive workloads.